An assortment of different faces

 The Roma

 The Roma and Traveller communities are historically nomadic communities from various ethnic groups, such as the Romany peoples and Irish Travellers.
 The Roma and Traveller communities have been uniquely persecuted and continue to face marginalization within every European Union (EU) country.
 Each has endured discriminatory laws against them at some point in history.
 Some in the Roma community do not mind being referred to as “Gypsies.”
-However, this term is typically offensive and should be avoided.
+However, this term is typically offensive and is best avoided.
 During the Second World War, approximately one-quarter (250,000) of the Roma population in Europe was killed during the Holocaust.

 Harm against Roma and Traveller communities continues today as many people use the term “gypped” uncritically.
 The term is derived from the word gypsy and signifies that someone or something has been defrauded, cheated or swindled.
 It is important to remove this word from one’s vocabulary.
-As well, the word gypsy has been taken up by influencers in the travel and fashion industries to signal someone who is “free-spirited.”
+The word gypsy has also been used by influencers in the travel and fashion industries to signal someone who is “free-spirited.”
 The use of the word gypsy in this way is a form of cultural appropriation and whitewashing.
 People without specific ties to the customs, history and lived experiences of the Roma and Traveller Communities make money off parts of their culture, like travelling, without experiencing social ostracism.
 The history of oppression in Roma and Traveller communities is then erased as the word instead symbolizes the freedom of white movement and entrepreneurship.
 Be critical of Instagram accounts, travel blogs, books, clothing, and merchandise that capitalize on the term gypsy.

 Gender and Sexuality